French court decision on topless photos due Tuesday

 A second vendor, Omar Abdel, said he had sold many copies to British tourists who explained they were unable to get hold of the weekly in Britain.

-Buckingham Palace is also seeking damages from Closer's publisher, Italian company Mondadori (MOED.MI), which is owned by former Italian prime minister Silvio Berlusconi.
+Buckingham Palace is also seeking damages from Closer's publisher, Italian company Mondadori, which is owned by former Italian prime minister Silvio Berlusconi.

 Closer defended its publication of a dozen long-lens shots of the duchess sunbathing on the balcony of a secluded villa.